seinecle/codapps/docs/generated-slides/subdir/adding-pictures_temp_slides.md

 Congratulations!
 You learned how to place a picture onto a Form, and how to set a picture as the background of your app.
 It will look great! 🎉🎉🎉

+==  !
+*This is the end of the second module.
+You should now be able to:*

+==  !
+1. understand what a Component is.
+2. understand what an Action is.
+3. understand what a Form is.

+==  !
+[start=4]
+4. create a Form using simple lines of code.
+5. create a Form using the Graphical User Interface (GUI).
+6. understand what are the different panels of the GUI.

+==  !
+[start=7]
+7. trigger with a couple lines of code the opening of the Form you created with the GUI.
+8. create a Label
+9. create a Button and attach an action to it.

+==  !
+[start=10]
+10. add a picture to the files of your app through theme.res
+11. add a picture onto a Form
+12. set a picture as the background of a Form.

+==  !
+You are now well equipped to build apps with beautiful UI (user interface).
+Go and create something beautiful!

+==  !
+*In the next module, we are going to learn how test and release your app for Android an iPhones!

 ==  The end

 ==  !